-If you can believe it, Sony’s PlayStation 4 turned four years old in November 2017 and churned out plenty of contenders for the best PS4 games since.
+If you can believe it, Sony’s PlayStation 4 turned five years old in November 2018 after churning out plenty of contenders for the best PS4 games since launch.
 Since 2013, it’s climbed to the top of the console hill, helped in no small part thanks to its wide variety of out-and-out exclusives.

 But what if you just want to collect a whole bunch of great games, no matter the exclusivity?
 More and more games are available on multiple platforms (just because it makes financial sense), so if you’re looking to amass quite the haul of possibilities for your PS4, you’re in for quite the fine selection to choose from.

 Trust us when we say that you will want to make yourself a big cup of tea as you make your way through this guide.
 We have over five years of PS4 games to wade through, and we’re trying to be as diverse as possible with our picks.